JohnPaulinePineda/Portfolio_Project_60/docs/index.md

     * **Defining API Endpoints**
         * Root Endpoint (/): A simple GET endpoint to validate API service connectivity.
         * Individual Survival Prediction Endpoint (/compute-individual-coxph-survival-probability-class/): A POST endpoint to generate survival profiles, estimate survival probabilities, and predict risk categories for individual test cases.
-        * Batch Survival Profile Endpoint (/compute-list-coxph-survival-profile/): A POST endpoint to generate survival profiles for a batch of cases.
+        * Batch Survival Prediction Endpoint (/compute-list-coxph-survival-profile/): A POST endpoint to generate survival profiles for a batch of cases.
-        * Feature Binning Endpoint (/bin-numeric-model-feature/): A POST endpoint to dichotomize numeric features based on the median.
+        * Feature Binning Endpoint (/bin-numeric-model-feature/): A POST endpoint to dichotomize numeric features based on the median for a defined predictor.
-        * Kaplan-Meier Plot Endpoint (/plot-kaplan-meier/): A POST endpoint to generate and return Kaplan-Meier survival plots.
+        * Kaplan-Meier Plot Endpoint (/plot-kaplan-meier/): A POST endpoint to generate and return Kaplan-Meier survival plots for a single defined predictor.
+        * Test Case Preprocessing Endpoint (/preprocess-test-case/): A POST endpoint to perform preprocessing for individual test cases.
+        * Kaplan-Meier Plot Grid Endpoint (/plot-kaplan-meier-grid/): A POST endpoint to generate and return Kaplan-Meier survival plots for all predictors.
+        * Cox Survival Plot Endpoint (/plot_coxph_survival_profile/): A POST endpoint to generate and return Cox survival plots.
+    * **Defining Utility Functions**
+        * Numeric Feature Binning Function (bin_numeric_feature): A utility function to dichotomize numeric features based on the median for any predictor.
+        * Kaplan-Meier Plot Profile Function (plot_kaplan_meier_profile): A utility function to generate and return Kaplan-Meier survival plots for any single predictor.
     * **Individual Survival Prediction Logic**
         * Converted the input data into a pandas DataFrame with appropriate feature names.
         * Used the pre-trained model’s predict_survival_function to generate the survival function for the test case.